Aaron-d-k/mpps/README.md

     ./mpps B245/S B245678/S678 f 2 3 5

-Many of the parameters (width, max period, symmetry, max tree size, etc) are to be given during compilation.
+Many parameters (width, max period, symmetry, max tree size, etc) are to be given during compilation.
+Some parameters (rule space, forbidden periods) are to be given during runtime.
 Some less useful parameters need to be set directly in the part of the code where it says 'SET PARAMETERS HERE' in file [common.h](common.h).

 You can use the program to bulk search a list of rules by feeding them in through stdin after enabling